vnklaimis/FantasyNight-docs/rules/roleplay.rst

   * A man hunt for a criminal within a certain area who is knowingly armed and dangerous.

-Provoking
-"""""""""
-Provoking other characters, especially those who may be violent or angry just like in real life can be a dangerous endeavor.

-  * A police officer provoking criminals who are known to be violent and may be armed in their neighborhood by taunting, name calling, harassment, etc.

-  * Speeding past the police repeatedly and taunting them for police chases, which results in the suspect crashing their vehicle severely.

-* Entering a known gang area and wearing rival gang colors, acting invincible while alone, etc.

 Roleplaying Death
 """""""""""""""""
-When any player roleplays death it will result in a character kill.
+When any player roleplays death it may result in a character kill.
 A player cannot kill themselves or roleplay death and then have it appealed to come back, or try to roleplay coming back to life (unless assisted by CPR or defibrillators) within reasonable limits.

 Infiltrating Organizations
 """"""""""""""""""""""""""